For your convenience, many of the products I link too are affiliate links which means I may earn money if you purchase a product I recommend.

-I am a bit of a nerd, I love spreadsheet, personal finance, budgeting and all that money stuff that scares people.
+I am a bit of a nerd, I love spreadsheets, personal finance, budgeting and 401k account planning.
 Nothing makes me happier than preparing an amazing spreadsheet that tells me how much money I should be making annually on my retirement investments.

 Yes, I really can be that nerdy.